DallanQ/terraforming_mars_ares_expedition/Manual.md

 ##### REQUIREMENTS (page 12)

 Some cards have additional requirements in order to play them.
-Cards with requirements have a checkmark icon (> Image of a checkmark icon) next to the cost of the card.
-These requirements are listed in the text box at the bottom of the card next to the same checkmark icon (> Image of a checkmark icon) and shown in icons at the top.
-If a card has an ocean, oxygen or temperature requirement, that requirement needs to have been met **at the start of the phase** in order for you to be able to play it. _If the requirements of a card are not met, you cannot play that card._
+Cards with requirements have a checkmark icon (an icon of a checkmark) next to the cost of the card.
+These requirements are listed in the text box at the bottom of the card next to the same checkmark icon (an icon of a checkmark) and shown in icons at the top.
+If a card has an ocean, oxygen or temperature requirement, that requirement needs to have been met **at the start of the phase** in order for you to be able to play it. *If the requirements of a card are not met, you cannot play that card.*

 ##### STEEL AND TITANIUM (page 12)

-The cost of Project cards with a building tag (> Image of a building tag), regardless of color, is reduced by 2 MC for each steel (> Image of steel) you have.
+The cost of Project cards with a building tag (an icon of a building tag), regardless of color, is reduced by 2 MC for each steel (an image of steel) you have.

-The cost of Project cards with a space tag (> Image of a space tag), regardless of color, is reduced by 3 MC for each titanium (> Image of titanium) you have.
+The cost of Project cards with a space tag (an icon of a space tag), regardless of color, is reduced by 3 MC for each titanium (an image of titanium) you have.

 The cost to play a card cannot be reduced below zero.

 You may play cards that raise parameters beyond their maximums or add special resources when you don't have a card to add them to.
 You will simply not receive the benefits of those effects.

+(page 13)

 ***Example***: *Bob wants to play Microprocessors, which is a green card that costs 17 MC.
-Microprocessors has a building tag (> Image of a building tag).
-1 Bob has two steel, so his cost to play cards with building tags is reduced by 4 MC.
-2 Bob chose the development phase this turn, so his cost to play this green card is reduced by 3 MC.
+Microprocessors has a building tag (an icon of a building tag). (an icon of number 1) Bob has two steel, so his cost to play cards with building tags is reduced by 4 MC. (an icon of number 2) Bob chose the development phase this turn, so his cost to play this green card is reduced by 3 MC.
 Thus, Bob's cost to play Microprocessors is 17-4-3=10.*

-*3 Bob has 4 MC cubes which he can use to pay for the card, but that leaves Bob 6 MC short of playing it.
-Bob can discard two project cards from his hand at a rate of 3 MC each to pay for the remaining 6 MC.
-4 Bob chooses to discard two cards and spends his 4 MC cubes, and places Microprocessors into play.*
+*(an icon of number 3) Bob has 4 MC cubes which he can use to pay for the card, but that leaves Bob 6 MC short of playing it.
+Bob can discard two project cards from his hand at a rate of 3 MC each to pay for the remaining 6 MC. (an icon of number 4) Bob chooses to discard two cards and spends his 4 MC cubes, and places Microprocessors into play.*

-*5 Bob resolves the immediate effect of the card which is "Draw two cards.
+*(an icon of number 5) Bob resolves the immediate effect of the card which is "Draw two cards.
 Then, discard a card."
 Finally, Bob is done with the development phase.*

+> Image of a green card called microprocessor

+> Image of a card with two steel and another card with development phase

+> Image of two discarded card with one overlapping the other and a white palm above them

+> Image of four copper cubes plus an image of two project cards side by side with a white palm above them

 #### III ACTION PHASE: (page 14)

 Each player may resolve the "Action:" ability on each of their cards in play once during this phase.
 Each player may resolve any number of the standard actions any number of times. ***Bonus: If you chose this phase, you may resolve the "Action:" ability on one of your cards in play an additional time.***

+> Image of an action card stating Each player activates any "Action:" effects and Standard Actions You may activate one "Action:" an additional time.

 ##### STANDARD ACTONS (page 14)

 During the action phase, players may use the standard actions printed on their player boards.
 Those actions are:

+> image of eight plant card right arrow pointing at forest vp

 - Spend 8 plants to gain a forest VP and raise the oxygen one step.

+> Image of number 20 on a yellow card right arrow pointing at an image of a tree in a green pentagon

 - Spend 20 MC to gain a forest VP and raise the oxygen one step.

+> Image of eight heat card right arrow pointing at an image of a thermometer

 - Spend 8 heat to raise the temperature one step.

+> Image of number 14 on a yellow card right arrow pointing at an image of a thermometer

 - Spend 14 MC to raise the temperature one step.

+> Image of number 15 on a yellow card right arrow pointing at an image of an ocean tile

 - Spend 15 MC to flip an ocean tile.
 When a player flips an ocean tile, they immediately receive the reward shown on the back of the tile.